MAEZ insight

 Questions people ask about this topic

-It is now an enforceable requirement to slow down when passing an emergency on the road side.
-It may even be required to move into another lane, depending on where you are driving.
+Yes.
+It is an enforceable requirement to slow down when passing an emergency vehicle on the roadside.
+Depending on where you are driving, you may also be required to move into another lane.
+The rule applies to all vehicles, not just heavy vehicles.

 This page is useful for owner-operators, transport managers, executives, consignors, consignees, loaders, schedulers, contractors, and anyone who influences a heavy vehicle transport task.